Mohamed Shalleh Abdul Latiff: Drug trafficking trial

 On 28 January 2019, after a seven-day trial, High Court judge Hoo Sheau Peng found Mohamed Shalleh guilty of diamorphine trafficking and sentenced him to death.
-In her verdict, Justice Hoo stated that in view of Mohamed Shalleh's claims that he trusted Bai too much and never knew that he delivered diamorphine instead of contraband cigarettes, she stated that she did not believe Mohamed Shalleh since he himself did not know basic details about Bai including his actual name or home address, and his relationship with Bai were not close enough for him to place a huge amount of trust on Bai and blindly go through with the transaction without any verification.
+In her verdict, Justice Hoo stated that in view of Mohamed Shalleh's claims that he trusted Bai too much and never knew that he delivered diamorphine instead of contraband cigarettes, she stated that she did not believe Mohamed Shalleh since he himself did not know basic details about Bai, including his actual name or home address, and his relationship with Bai was not close enough for him to place a huge amount of trust in Bai and blindly go through with the transaction without any verification.
 His testimony that the bundles were placed together in the orange plastic bag was contrasted by the CNB's senior staff sergeant Tay Keng Chye, who testified that the bundles were found beside the orange plastic bag on the floorboard of the car, and the appearance of the bundles would have been apparent to Mohamed Shalleh that they were not cigarettes.
-Since Mohamed Shalleh failed to rebut the presumption that he had knowledge of the diamorphine, Mohamed Shalleh was found guilty of drug trafficking and sentenced to death, since he was not given a certificate of substantive assistance despite being acknowledged to be a courier.
+Since Mohamed Shalleh failed to rebut the presumption that he had knowledge of the diamorphine, Mohamed Shalleh was found guilty of drug trafficking and sentenced to death since he was not given a certificate of substantive assistance despite being acknowledged to be a courier.

 Appeal processes

 Appeal

-In October 2020, after Mohamed Shalleh filed an appeal to the Court of Appeal, a remittal hearing at the High Court was conducted, with the appellate court ordering that Mohamed Shalleh's accomplice Khairul Nizam bin Ramthan should be called as a witness to further verify about whether Mohamed Shalleh was truly aware of the presence of diamorphine in his possession.
-Khairul, who was initially charged together with Mohamed Shalleh for trafficking the diamorphine, was given a discharge not amounting to an acquittal for the diamorphine charge, and instead pleaded guilty to one non-capital charge of trafficking in methamphetamine, the other drug discovered in Mohamed Shalleh's possession during his arrest.
+In October 2020, after Mohamed Shalleh filed an appeal to the Court of Appeal, a remittal hearing at the High Court was conducted, with the appellate court ordering that Mohamed Shalleh's accomplice Khairul Nizam bin Ramthan should be called as a witness to further verify whether Mohamed Shalleh was truly aware of the presence of diamorphine in his possession.
+Khairul, who was initially charged together with Mohamed Shalleh for trafficking the diamorphine, was given a discharge not amounting to an acquittal for the diamorphine charge and instead pleaded guilty to one non-capital charge of trafficking in methamphetamine, the other drug discovered in Mohamed Shalleh's possession during his arrest.
 He was sentenced to 15 years of imprisonment and 10 strokes of the cane.

 On 11 November 2020, the original trial judge Hoo Sheau Peng upheld Mohamed Shalleh's death sentence and conviction.
 Justice Hoo found that Khairul's evidence did not support Mohamed Shalleh's version of events, and his initial denial of having delivered the methamphetamine to Mohamed Shalleh before his confession upon the emergence of DNA evidence linking him to the two packets of methamphetamine, as well as the denial of delivering the packages of diamorphine to Mohamed Shalleh, had severely affected his credibility as a witness.
-Furthermore, even with Khairul's evidence, Mohamed Shalleh still failed to rebut the presumption that he had knowledge of the diamorphine, and therefore, Justice Hoo ruled that Khairul's testimony had no bearing on the basis of Mohamed Shalleh's conviction, and therefore upheld his conviction and sentence.
+Furthermore, even with Khairul's evidence, Mohamed Shalleh still failed to rebut the presumption that he had knowledge of the diamorphine, and therefore, Justice Hoo ruled that Khairul's testimony had no bearing on the basis of Mohamed Shalleh's conviction and therefore upheld his conviction and sentence.

 Subsequently, on 28 February 2022, Mohamed Shalleh's second appeal was dismissed by the Court of Appeal.